samvangysegem/onewheel/README.md

 - [ ] Countless hours of debugging untill this thing will work

 ### :computer: Simulation results
-Simulation of the LQR control responsible for balance in the forward direction: with initial conditions different from balance, its target state is at x = 1 in a balanced state.
-The LQR controller calculates the optimal input for an infinite optimisation horizon as this doesn't require trajectory tracking and corresponding optimisation.
+This simulation serves as a validation of the correct operation of the LQR controller.
+The simulation starts with an initial disturbance and ends in a balanced state in x = 1.
+The LQR control is evidently based on the linearised version of the state-space equations and calculates the optimal input for an infinite optimisation horizon.
+The simulation on the other hand is the result of numerically integrating the original nonlinear state space equations using a fourth-order Runge-Kutta method.

 ![Forward LQR Control](https://github.com/samvangysegem/onewheel/blob/main/Matlab/ForwardControl_Animation.gif)